 With more than 20 years of nonprofit experience to her credit, Jovina Neves has played a crucial role at Stanford Youth Solutions since joining the staff in 1997.
 In addition to serving as CFO, she also manages and directs several departments including Accounting, Facilities and Information Technology.
 She earned her bachelor’s degree from UC Davis.

-April (Harris) Ludwig begins her journey with Stanford Youth Solutions after having worked in multiple communities serving youth and families.
+April Ludwig began her journey with Stanford Youth Solutions five years ago after having worked in multiple communities serving youth and families.
 April has held diverse positions in the Mental Health field.

 Dante has been serving youth in the community for 7 years in various capacities.
 After overcoming his own challenges as youth, he was inspired to help youth in reaching their maximum potential.
 He uses his own life experience to relate and inspire youth to overcome obstacles.